pbeshai/peterbeshai.com/_posts/2016-10-30-scatterplot-in-d3-with-voronoi-interaction.md

 twitter: true
 twitter_type: summary_large_image
 img: http://peterbeshai.com/vis/scatterplot-voronoi/preview.png
-description: In this post, I explain how to add hover behavior to a scatterplot using D3's voronoi diagram capabilities without actually drawing the voronoi polygons.
+description: In this post, I explain how to add hover behavior to a scatterplot using D3's Voronoi diagram capabilities without actually drawing the Voronoi polygons.
 categories:
 - blog
 - vis
 - scatterplot
 - d3
 ---
-With the [recent release of D3 v4.3.0](https://github.com/d3/d3/releases/v4.3.0), a notable new feature was added: [*diagram*.find](https://github.com/d3/d3-voronoi/blob/master/README.md#diagram_find) for **d3-voronoi**.
-With this great addition, we are now able to easily find which voronoi region is under the mouse without having to render the voronoi diagram polygons and rely on SVG mouse handlers to tell us.
-This means we can easily use voronoi interactive behavior when other overlays in the vis consume mouse events, such as when using d3-brush, or when using canvas instead of SVG-- but those are topics for another post.
+D3 v4.3.0 was [just released](https://github.com/d3/d3/releases/v4.3.0), and it came with a notable new feature: [*diagram*.find](https://github.com/d3/d3-voronoi/blob/master/README.md#diagram_find) for **d3-voronoi**.
+With this great addition, we are now able to easily find which Voronoi region is under the mouse without rendering the Voronoi diagram polygons and relying on SVG mouse handlers.
+This means we can use Voronoi interactive behavior when other overlays in the vis consume mouse events, such as when using [d3-brush](https://github.com/d3/d3-brush), or even when using canvas instead of SVG-- but those are topics for another post.

+In this post, I break down how we can make use of the new `find()` function by using it to access the nearest point to the mouse in a scatterplot.

 ![Demo GIF](/vis/scatterplot-voronoi/scatterplot-voronoi.gif)

-In this post, I'd like to break down how we can make use of the new `find()` function by using it to find nearest points in scatterplots while the user mouses over the chart.

-The main benefit of using a voronoi diagram for highlighting the points in a scatterplot is that the regions defined by the diagram are typically much larger than the points, making it easier for users to explore the data.
-It's also a more efficient method than computing the nearest point to the mouse position every time the mouse moves since we can precompute the voronoi diagram once and re-use it as we need it.

 * [Live demo of the end result](/vis/scatterplot-voronoi/)
 * [GitHub Code](https://github.com/pbeshai/pbeshai.github.io/tree/master/vis/scatterplot-voronoi)

+### Why Voronoi?
+We can think of a [Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram) as a method for expanding the hit area around points in a chart.
+Each point becomes a non-overlapping region such that if the mouse is inside that region, that point is the closest point to the mouse.

+The main benefit of using a Voronoi diagram for highlighting the points in a scatterplot is that the regions defined by the diagram are typically much larger than the points, making it easier for users to explore the data.
+It's also a more efficient method than computing the nearest point to the mouse position every time the mouse moves since we can precompute the Voronoi diagram once and re-use it as we need it.

-So without further adieu, let's get to making a simple scatterplot with interactivity powered by voronoi diagrams!
+Without further adieu, let's get to making a simple scatterplot with interactivity powered by Voronoi diagrams!

 ## Building a Basic Scatterplot

 Let's start with describing how to build a simple scatterplot in D3.
-If you already know this, feel free to [skip to the next section](#voronoi) on adding the voronoi-powered interaction.
+If you already know this, feel free to [skip to the next section](#voronoi) on adding the Voronoi-powered interaction.

 ### Generating Random Data